 Dhawan was originally billed as playing a character called O, a former British intelligence officer who had been investigating alien life but in a twist for the ages it was revealed he would actually be playing the Doctor’s greatest foe – the Master.
-At time of writing the Master is trapped in another dimension, but we’re sure he won’t be for long…
+At time of writing the Master has just returned to torment the Doctor, and is set to play a big part in the series finale…

 In episode five, another surprise Time Lord appears in the form of Jo Martin’s alternate version of the Doctor, who we might also expect to turn up in future episodes.

-In upcoming episodes we can expect Derry Girls’ Ian McElhinney, Shetland’s Julie Graham and Prince of Persia’s Steve Toussaint, who are all set to appear in the secretive two-part finale.
+In upcoming episodes we can expect Derry Girls’ Ian McElhinney, Shetland’s Julie Graham and Prince of Persia’s Steve Toussaint, who all appear in the secretive two-part finale.

 And plenty of big-name actors have already appeared in this series of the sci-fi drama.